me-nkr/tinker-the-flag/README.md

     - [ ] pipes
     - [ ] db
 - [ ] move to webserver and initgame directory in-script when starting
+- [ ] reset database when initializing database
+- [ ] option to remove players from admin panel
+    - list players in admin panel
+    - add a button to remove players with that
+- [ ] option to verify players to avoid duplicates